-Evaluation Criteria
+Scored Evaluation Criteria

+Risk-adjusted Net Present Value 60 Points

-Financial Criteria 60 Points Commercial and financial criteria, including risk-adjusted aggregate NPV of the total Performance Payments, Value for Money, and comparison to the risk adjusted cost of public sector delivery.
-Technical and Commercial Capability 20 Points Financial/Commercial Submissions - Based on information submitted in response to Sections 3 and 4 of Appendix 1F and as set out in Appendix 1G.
-Technical Submissions - Based on information submitted in response to Sections 5 to 8 (inclusive) of Appendix 1F that are in excess of the minimum requirements for the pass/fail evaluation and as set out in Appendix 1G.
-Safety Enhancements Total 100 Points
+Risk-adjusted aggregate NPV of the total Performance Payments.

+Technical Capability 10 Points

+Based on information submitted in response to Package 4 in Appendix 1F that is in excess of the minimum requirements for the pass/fail evaluation and as set out in Appendix 1G.

+Commercial Capability 10 Points

+Based on information submitted in response to Package 2 and Package 3 in Appendix 1F that is in excess of the minimum requirements for the pass/fail evaluation as set out in Appendix 1G.

+Safety Enhancements 20 Points

+Safety enhancements of the Phase 2 design as outlined in Appendix 1G.

+Total 100 Points